reality-two/reality2-lora-mesh/SimplestPoC.md

 You can read more about the [Painless Mesh code here](https://randomnerdtutorials.com/esp-mesh-esp32-esp8266-painlessmesh/), and [DFRobot GDL (for drawing to the screen)](https://github.com/DFRobot/DFRobot_GDL/blob/master/README.md).

+The code below is not well structured.
+For further work, we will need to consider structuring the code well to make adding new features easier.

 ```c
 //************************************************************
 // this is a simple example that uses the easyMesh library